grant/new-computer-checklist/README.md

 # 💻🎁 New Computer Checklist 🎁💻

 A checklist and list of scripts I should run when getting a new computer or reinstalling OSX.

-I'll feel like a super fast, new machine!
+It'll feel like a super fast, new machine!

-> Updated for OSX10.14 by Grant Timmerman
+> Updated for OSX10.15 by Grant Timmerman

 Imagine your MacBook was stolen tomorrow.
 Or you started a new job with a new machine fresh off the press.
 Would you be able to recover your favorite settings?

 ## Getting Started

 You should have the following user/pass combinations ready:
-- Wifi password
+- Wifi password (OS setup)
-- Apple ID
+- Apple ID (OS setup)
 - LastPass (Password manager)
-- iPhone/Android phone (2FA)
+- Phone – 2FA

 ## Performance

-**Computer performance is extremely important.** To do our jobs faster, we try to balance two things:
+**Computer performance is extremely important.**

+To do our jobs faster, we try to balance two things:
 - Use of applications to make our lives **easier**
 - Performance/Efficientcy to make our lives **faster**